Sienam Ahuja Lulla

 Complex abstraction is something different.
 It holds an entire agreement system in active reasoning, resolves interdependencies, and tells you not just what provisions say but how they behave together under real conditions.
 That's what acquisitions, asset management, and legal work requires.

 When a platform tells you it can abstract your leases, ask the seven questions above.
 Same word.
 Very different technology.
-Know which one you're buying.
+Calculate what buying subscription vs owning a specialized tool in-house looks like.
+And if you want to know more about what we offer in Abstract 360 connect for a chat!

 Someone tells you their AI platform can abstract your leases.
 You decide to use their software.
 You shouldn't.